How to apply for post 16 travel assistance

 Low income criteria

-If you, or the parent or carer you live with, receive any of the following benefits, transport assistance will be offered upon payment of a contribution of £494.00 for the year.
+If you, or the parent or carer you live with, receive any of the following benefits, you will be required to pay the low income contribution rate as sepcified in our post 16 transport statement:

 - Income Support

 - Income Based Employment and Support Allowance

 - Child Tax Credit (but not Working Tax Credit) on income of less than £16,190

 - Support under Part VI of the Immigration and Asylum Act

 - Universal Credit (provided you have an annual net earned household income of no more than £7,400 as assessed by earnings from up to three of your most recent assessment periods)